-The contamination to be addressed at MRS-03 is related to the potential MEC hazards.
-This DD covers MRS-03.
-The USACE has determined that implementation of the selected remedy, Geophysical Investigation and MEC Removal with Educational Awareness, will reduce potential human exposure to residual surface and subsurface explosive hazards within MRS-03.
-The overall strategy of the USACE is to decrease or eliminate the potential for munitions-related injuries resulting from interaction with MEC at MRS-03.
+The contamination to be addressed at MRS-04 is related to the potential MEC hazards.
+This DD covers MRS-04.
+USACE has determined that implementation of the selected remedy, Geophysical Investigation and MEC Removal with Educational Awareness, at MRS-04 will reduce potential human exposure to residual surface and subsurface explosive hazards within Project 04.
+The overall strategy of USACE is to decrease or eliminate the potential for munitions-related injuries resulting from interaction with MEC at MRS-04.